 Without a system for potential franchisees, you might get interest, but these candidates might not go through with buying the franchise, or worse, they may buy the franchise and close because they didn’t have clear expectations.
 This could have a damaging effect on your bottom line and on your brand.

 Your potential franchisees will already be clued up on things to consider when buying a franchise.
 So, to provide the best support for franchisees, start thinking about the procedures, processes and systems that should be in place.
 This will enable a smooth transition into your franchise.
 Then, analyze and review your current processes and systems to see if they can be duplicated or, better still, improved to help your franchisees succeed.

-Ensure that you have enough staff to support your franchisees.
+As you franchise your business, ensure that you have enough staff to support your franchisees.
 The integral staff could be different for different franchises, but consider hiring a trainer to coach franchisees in how things need to be done.
 You can also include someone to answer any questions that come up.
 The cost of your staff needs to be included in your recruiting budget.